junboychina/junboychina.github.io/_posts/2016-11-08-Git Command Summarization.md

 ## 1. Git Initialization

-First, we need to onfigure our git client, especially when you use a new computer for the first time.
+First, we need to configure our git client, especially when you use a new computer for the first time.
 This step will tell your computer who you are, and it is also convenient for a project with multiple contributors.

 ```
 git gonfig --global user.name "your name"